In Alaska, all evictions follow the same process:

-From start to finish, an eviction in Alaska can be completed in one to two months.
-However, it can take longer depending on the reason and whether the tenant contests it.
+From start to finish, an eviction in Alaska can be completed in 1-2 months.
+However, it can take longer depending on the reason for eviction and whether the tenant contests it.

 Grounds for an Eviction in Alaska